 [Excerpted from Prevention and Recovery from Eating Disorders in Type 1 Diabetes: Injecting Hope, pp. 95-98. © 2017 by Ann Goebel-Fabbri.
 Reprinted with permission from Routledge.]

 Tip 1: Know the warning signs of an eating disorder and the symptoms of DKA

-Please review warning signs of DKA (Diabetic ketoacidosis).
+Please review warning signs of diabetic ketoacidosis (DKA).
 It is important to note that not all eating disorders include insulin restriction and related elevated blood glucose ranges.
-They can also be characterized by extreme food restriction as in Anorexia Nervosa or by bingeing and purging through other means.
+They can also be characterized by extreme food restriction as in anorexia nervosa or by bingeing and purging through other means.
 However, the warning signs listed here are primarily associated with insulin restriction.
-People with T1DM may restrict their insulin for a number of reasons and not just because of an eating disorder.
+People with type 1 diabetes mellitus (T1DM) may restrict their insulin for a number of reasons and not just because of an eating disorder.
 Such reasons may include fear of hypoglycemia, burn out from the burden of T1DM self-care, frustration related to perfectionism around blood glucose targets, and many other underlying causes.
 Because many factors may result in insulin restriction, it is important to try to understand what is leading your loved one to restrict insulin.
 Having an open, nonjudgmental conversation about your concerns may help you to understand your loved one’s particular cases.
 You can also let the diabetes team know about your concerns and request that they try to address it in order to gain a better understanding of what is triggering the insulin restriction.